donejs/donejs/docs/guides/bitballs.md

 	},
 	stats: {
 		Type: Stat.List,
-		set: function(newVal){
+		set: function(stats){
-			newVal.__listSet = {where: {gameId: this.id}};
+			stats[Stat.connection.listQueryProp] = { filter: {gameId: this.id }};
-			return newVal;
+			return stats;
 		}
 	},
   ...
 });
 ```

-Notice that `stats.set` is setting the [__listSet](https://canjs.com/doc/can-connect.html/doc/connect.base.listSetProp.html) property of the stats.
-This is necessary for [can-connect's real-time](https://canjs.com/doc/can-connect.html/doc/can-connect%7Creal-time.html) behavior.
+Notice that `stats.set` is setting the [listQueryProp](https://canjs.com/doc/can-connect/base/base.listQueryProp.html) property of the stats.
+This is necessary for [can-connect's real-time](https://canjs.com/doc/can-connect/real-time/real-time.html) behavior.
 When stats are created for this game, they will automatically appear in this list.

 #### Defining computed properties